Has Arctic sea ice returned to normal?

 Discussions about the amount of sea ice in the Arctic often confuse two very different measures of how much ice there is.
 One measure is sea-ice extent which, as the name implies, is a measure of coverage of the ocean where ice covers 15% or more of the surface.
 It is a two-dimensional measurement; extent does not tell us how thick the ice is.
 The other measure of Arctic ice, using all three dimensions, is volume, the measure of how much ice there really is.

-Sea-ice consists of first-year ice, which is thin, and older ice which has accumulated volume, called multi-year ice.
-Multi-year ice is very important because it makes up most of the volume of ice at the North Pole.
+Sea-ice consists of first-year ice, which is thin, and older ice that has survived one or more melt seasons, so that it has accumulated volume.
+This thicker multi-year ice is particularly important because it makes up most of the volume of the sea-ice.
 Volume is also the important measure when it comes to climate change, because it is the volume of the ice – the sheer amount of the stuff – that science is concerned about, rather than how much of the sea is covered in a thin layer of ice*.

 Over time, sea ice reflects the fast-changing circumstances of weather.
 It is driven principally by changes in surface temperature, forming and melting according to the seasons, the winds, cloud cover and ocean currents.
 In 2010, for example, sea ice extent recovered dramatically in March, only to melt again by May.

-When we consider the multi-year ice and look at the various measurements of it, we see a steep decline in this thick ice.
-As you might imagine, thick ice takes a lot more heat to melt, so the fact that it is disappearing so fast is of great concern.
+Multi-year ice volume is in steep decline.
+As you might imagine, thick ice takes a lot more heat to melt, so the fact that it is disappearing so fast is of great concern (fig. 2).

-It is clear from the various data sets, terrestrial and satellite, that both the sea ice extent and multi-year ice volume are reducing.
-Sea ice extent recovered slightly during the Arctic winters of 2008-09, but the full extent of annual ice reduction or gain is seen in September of each year, at the end of the Arctic summer.
-The volume of multi-year ice has not recovered at all, and is showing a steeply negative trend.
+It is clear from the various data sets, terrestrial and satellite, that both the sea ice extent and multi-year ice volume are reducing decade by decade.
+The full extent of annual ice reduction is seen in September of each year, at the end of the Arctic summer, and is on a long-term downward path.
+Multi-year ice volume has not recovered at all, and is showing a steeply negative multidecadal trend.

-Last updated on 14 July 2015 by MichaelK.
+Last updated on 4 February 2024 by John Mason.
 View Archives

 I think the 'trend' is probably very small, far less than those weilding mention of it appear to imply, as I was myself doing @74.
 It is probably used more a cautionary note that there can be a very late daily maximum.